-THIS CERTIFICATE SHALL BE CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF DELAWARE, AND THE OBLIGATIONS, RIGHTS AND REMEDIES OF THE PARTIES HEREUNDER SHALL BE DETERMINED IN ACCORDANCE WITH SUCH LAWS.
+THIS CERTIFICATE SHALL BE CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF DELAWARE, WITHOUT REFERENCE TO ITS CONFLICT OF LAW PROVISIONS, AND THE OBLIGATIONS, RIGHTS AND REMEDIES OF THE PARTIES HEREUNDER SHALL BE DETERMINED IN ACCORDANCE WITH SUCH LAWS.

 [REVERSE OF CERTIFICATE]

-The not represent an obligation of, or an interest in, the Owner Trustee, or any of their respective Affiliates or in the Interest or the and Auction Agreement and no recourse may be had against such parties or their assets, or such right, title and interest except as expressly set forth or contemplated herein or in the Trust Agreement or the other Related Documents.
-In addition, Certificate is not guaranteed by any governmental agency or instrumentality and is limited in right of payment to certain collections and recoveries with respect to the Interest and the and Auction Agreement, in each case as more specifically set forth in the Trust Agreement and the and Auction Agreement.
-A copy of each of such agreements may be examined by Certificate Holder upon written request during normal business hours at its Corporate Trust Office and at such other places, if any, designated by the Owner Trustee.
+The Certificates do Certificate does not represent an obligation of, or an interest in, the Owner Trustee, G-Present, the Transferor or any of their respective Affiliates or in the G-Past Class B Interest or the Sale Transfer and Auction Agreement and no recourse may be had against such parties or their assets, or such right, title and interest except as expressly set forth or contemplated herein or in the Trust Agreement or the other Related Documents.
+In addition, this the Certificate is not guaranteed by any governmental agency or instrumentality and is limited in right of payment to certain collections and recoveries with respect to the G-Past Class B Interest and the Sale Transfer and Auction Agreement, in each case as more specifically set forth in the Trust Agreement and the Sale Transfer and Auction Agreement.
+A copy of each of such agreements may be examined by any the Certificate Holder upon written request during normal business hours at its Corporate Trust Office and at such other places, if any, designated by the Owner Trustee.

-The Trust Agreement permits, with certain exceptions therein provided, the amendment thereof and the modification of the rights and obligations of the parties thereto and the rights of the Certificate under the Trust Agreement at any time with the consent of the Instrument Holders acting together as a single class (which consent of any Holder of this Certificate shall be conclusive and binding on such Holder and on all future Holders of this Certificate, or any Certificate issued upon the transfer hereof or in exchange hereof or in lieu hereof whether or not notation of such consent is made thereon) The Trust Agreement also permits the amendment thereof, in certain limited circumstances, without the consent of the Holders of any of the Certificates or the Notes.
+The Trust Agreement permits, with certain exceptions therein provided, the amendment thereof and the modification of the rights and obligations of the parties thereto and the rights of the Certificate Holders Holder under the Trust Agreement at any time with the consent of the Majority Requisite Instrument Holders acting together as a single class (which consent of any Holder of this Certificate shall be conclusive and binding on such Holder and on all future Holders of this Certificate, or any Certificate issued upon the transfer hereof or in exchange hereof or in lieu hereof whether or not notation of such consent is made thereon) The Trust Agreement also permits the amendment thereof, in certain limited circumstances, without the consent of the Holders of any of the Certificates or the Notes.

-As provided in the Trust Agreement and subject to certain limitations therein set forth, the transfer of this Certificate is registerable in the Certificate Register upon surrender of this Certificate for registration of transfer at the Certificate Registrar Office, accompanied by a written instrument of transfer in form satisfactory to the Certificate Registrar duly executed by the Holder hereof or such Holder=s attorney duly authorized in writing, and thereupon of authorized denominations evidencing the same aggregate interest in the Trust will be issued to the designated transferee.
+As provided in the Trust Agreement and subject to certain limitations therein set forth, the transfer of this Certificate is registerable in the Certificate Register upon surrender of this Certificate for registration of transfer at the Certificate Registrar Office, accompanied by a written instrument of transfer in form satisfactory to the Certificate Registrar duly executed by the Holder hereof or such Holder=s attorney duly authorized in writing, and thereupon one or more new Certificates a new Certificate of authorized denominations evidencing the same aggregate interest in the Trust will be issued to the designated transferee.
 The initial Certificate Registrar appointed under the Trust Agreement is the Owner Trustee.

+Except as provided in the Trust Agreement, the Certificates are issuable only as registered Certificates without coupons with a minimum Certificate Principal of $1,000,000.
+As provided in the Trust Agreement and subject to certain limitations therein set forth, Certificates are exchangeable for new Certificates of authorized Certificate Principal evidencing the same aggregate Certificate Principal, as requested by the Holder surrendering the same.
+No service charge will be made for any such registration of transfer or exchange, but the Owner Trustee or the Certificate Registrar may require payment of a sum sufficient to cover any tax or governmental charge payable in connection therewith.